 Of this substantive, derived in –as from the verb root, we have only one occurrence in the R̥gveda Saṃhitā in 10.172.1.

-The translations and interpretations proposed for the term vánas are many and varied, given that this substantive, while being a hapax, plays an important role in the debate on the relationship between the two meanings we have seen attributed to the verbal root itself (“to desire”- “to conquer”), above all in the light of the undeniable affinity between vánas- and the Latin substantive venus-.
-Thus we find the same division previously noted in the first Chapter and in the various translations offered by the two great scholars, Renou and Geldner, who follow also here the two different interpretative lines in the respective translations (cf. §I.2).
+The translations and interpretations proposed for the term vánas are many and varied, given that this substantive, while being a hapax, plays an important role in the debate on the relationship between the two meanings we have seen attributed to the verbal root itself (to desire/to conquer), above all in the light of the undeniable affinity between vánas- and the Latin substantive venus-.
+Thus we find the same division previously noted in Chapter I and in the various translations offered by the two great scholars, Renou and Geldner, who follow also here the two different interpretative lines in the respective translations (cf. §I.2).
 In fact, the German scholar (III 396) uses the term Vorliebe (preference), while Renou (XII 77-8 n.
-13) continues with the French gain.
+13) continues with the French gagne.
 Oldenberg (1912: 363 n.
-1), too, is of the opinion that a meaning associated with the sphere of desire was not to be read into this term, proposing splendour, and making reference to Keith (1909 [ed.
-1995: 284]), he uses the same term.
+1), too, is of the opinion that a meaning associated with the sphere of desire was not to be read into this term, proposing splendour, and making reference to Keith (1909/1995: 284), he uses the same term.
 There are also, however, a number of scholars who look to the sphere of desire and love, foremost among which Böhtlingk-Roth (1855-1875: 673) etwa.
 Verlangen, Anhänlichkeit oder Lieblichkeit, as also Nowicki (1976: 109) in his interesting study on the sigmatic neuter stems; considering vánas a nomen actionis, he glosses it with the German Verlangen, Lust.
-Similarly Ambrosini (1981: 147) uses the Italian term “amore”: the scholar interprets the entire hymn as a dialogue between the narrator-sacrificer and fire (Agni) as the sun rises, when in fact one of the most important sacrifices took place, performed in support of re-establishment of the cosmic order as the new day comes into being; in this stanza the cows are, then, the sunbeams that follow the same path as Uṣas (dawn) and the poet begins the hymn invoking the presence (ā́ yāhi) of Agni, fire, which was in fact kindled as the first light appeared.
+Similarly Ambrosini (1981: 147) uses the Italian term amore: the scholar interprets the entire hymn as a dialogue between the narrator-sacrificer and fire (Agni) as the sun rises, when in fact one of the most important sacrifices took place, performed in support of re-establishment of the cosmic order as the new day comes into being; in this stanza the cows are, then, the sunbeams that follow the same path as Uṣas (dawn) and the poet begins the hymn invoking the presence (ā́ yāhi) of Agni, fire, which was in fact kindled as the first light appeared.

-Here we have sought to follow the hypothesis proposed by Renou (1939: 181) that there exists a *vánus- “contro-partie funeste” of vánas- (hence the adjective vanús-, in analogy with táras- tárus- tarús-) and that, therefore, reversing the order vánas- is a nomen actionis (“Vollzug des Verbalbegriff” cf. AiGr: II 2 §127b.α) not connoted qualitatively: thus the term would be taken to indicate literally “appropriation”, or better, given the ritual value of the verb root, the action of having the gods enter the circle of the rite, upon which the god arrives.
+Here we have sought to follow the hypothesis proposed by Renou (1939: 181) that there exists a *vánus- “contro-partie funeste” of vánas- (hence the adjective vanús-, in analogy with táras- tárus- tarús-) and that, therefore, reversing the order vánas- is a nomen actionis (“Vollzug des Verbalbegriff” see AiGr: II 2 §127b.α) not connoted qualitatively: thus the term would be taken to indicate literally appropriation, or better, given the ritual value of the verb root, the action of having the gods enter the circle of the rite, upon which the god arrives.

 10.172.1 ā́ yāhi vánasā sahá